gajananan/integrity-shield-testscenario/03_policy-scenarios/01_CHANGE_POLICY_NO_SIGN.md

 5. Click  status tab in `policy-integrity-shield-events`  policy page and confirm the violation as below:

+   In the template list
+   - `policy-integrity-shield-admission` - `Not compliant`

   ![Policy Violation Status](../images/policy-integrity-shield-status-violation-statys.PNG)

 6. Click  View details link in the violation entry listed and check details page for violations message as below.

+   Confirm the following status
+   - `Compliant` - `NonCompliant`
+   - `Details` - `events exist: ishield-deny-update-policy-policy-community.policy-cert.ocp4` is found the in `json` message.

   ![Policy Violation Status Detail](../images/policy-integrity-shield-status-violation-status-detail.PNG)